-Become an international tutor and learn about the daily life of international students in Tampere!
+Become an international student tutor and learn about the daily life of international students in Tampere!

 International student tutors will help international students coming to Tampere University (City centre and Kauppi campus) to integrate themselves into the local study environment and student life and adapt to the day-to-day routines.

-See also the tutor info for incoming international students (How To Get Started -> International Student Tutors)
+See also the tutor info for incoming international students (Once you are in Tampere -> International Student Tutors)

 How do I get involved?

 International student tutors are recruited annually in January-February.
-In spring 2019 the recruitmend period will end 25 March 2019.
 Register first with the international tutoring organiser of your student association.
 If you would like to get involved in international tutoring at a later time, please contact us and we will add your information to the standby / backup tutor list and tell you more about the activities.
-Please remember to sign up for the 1st training on 10 April 2019 (see information below).

 Read more about the recruitment of international tutors on the TREY's website.